List of Mazinger characters: Baron Ashura

-Baron Ashura is a gynandromorphic character featured in the works of Go Nagai.
-He/She is the main henchman of Dr. Hell, the antagonist of Super Robot series Mazinger Z. He/She plagues the hero Koji Kabuto for much of the series' run, until finally being killed in one of the later episodes.
-He/She was voiced by two simultaneous voice actors.
-Mazinger's most persistent enemy, he/she makes regular appearances in the Super Robot Wars series as Dr. Hell's loyal underling.
+Baron Ashura is the gynandromorphic servant of Dr. Hell.
+Mazinger's most persistent enemy, they make regular appearances in the Super Robot Wars series alongside their creator.
+Ashura, because of their split-gendered nature, is voiced by both a male and female voice actor.

 Baron Ashura's origin began long ago with a man and woman who fell in love.
 Their love was forbidden and upon discovery, the lovers shared a terrible fate: they were mummified and buried alive.
 Many years later, a cave in collapsed the roof of the tomb.
 A huge chunk of rubble landed between the two corpses, destroying the man's right half and the woman's left half.
 The would-be world conqueror Dr. Hell stumbled upon the tomb.
 He sewed the two remaining halves together and then brought the composite being to life.
 The new being swore loyalty to Dr. Hell.
 Dubbing his creation Baron Ashura, Dr. Hell used them as his main henchman.

 While not a pilot, Ashura has commanded Dr. Hell's Salude and Bood submarines and at one point also is appointed as the pilot of Daima U5 by Dr. Hell in episode 27 of the television series.
 In episode 78, Ashura fatally wounded themself crashing the Bood into Mazinger Z in a futile attempt to destroy the robot.
 Duke Gorgon saw the dying Baron on the sea surface and tried to save Ashura.
 Baron Ashura died in the arms of their enemy, who finally acknowledged their bravery.
 In the next episode, Ashura was homaged with mechanical beast Jetfire P1 resembling their face.

 Baron Ashura appears again in every episode of Mazinkaiser until Dr. Hell transforms Ashura into the mechanical monster King Gordon.
 Baron Ashura also appears in Shin Mazinger Shougeki!
 Z Hen faithful to their role although their origin was given more depth as it is revealed in the series Ashura was a pair of Mycenaen servants named Tristan and Isolde.

 Ashura is renamed Devleen in the Tranzor Z dub.
 Despite the censorship that took place in adapting Mazinger Z into Tranzor Z, Devleen's distinction of being a half-man, half-woman was retained.

 In most versions Ashura has separate voice male and female voice actors.
 In Japanese, the male side was played by Hidekatsu Shibata and the female by Haruko Kitahama; in Toei's dub, the male side is played by William Sayler and the female by Elizabeth Wichmann.
 Ashura's Tranzor Z equivalent, Devleen, is listed as being played by Gregg Berger (the same voice actor as Kouji Kabuto's equivalent, Tommy Davis).